vircadia/project-apollo/docs/API-Tokens.md

 Requests that create and manage access tokens.

+User access is mostly controlled by the "Authorization:" header containing a bearer token.
+Once an account is created (see [API-Accounts] /api/v1/users ), a requestor can get an initial account token with `/oauth/token` request.

+Tokens expire and can be refreshed using the refresh token returned with the token and a "refresh_token" request to `/oauth/token`.

 ## POST /oauth/token

 This request mimics and official OAuth request interface.
 The POST request